Kinto/kinto/docs/configuration/good-practices.rst

 this service is in charge of partitioning, downside being maintaining a new service for it.

+The `tokenserver <https://github.com/mozilla-services/tokenserver>`_ is a good example of how sharding is done in Firefox Sync.

+The first time they connect, clients are asking the token server for a node, and then they talk directly with the node itself, without going trough the token server anymore, until a problem arises.

 At the load balancer level
 --------------------------